mblayman/mattlayman.com/content/understand-django/2020-06-25-store-data-with-models.md

 Let's think of an example
 to see what this looks like.
-Suppose there are three people records with primary keys of 1, 2, and 3.
+Suppose there are three `Person` records with primary keys of 1, 2, and 3.
-Let's also suppose that there are three houses with primary keys of 97, 98, and 99.
+Let's also suppose that there are three `House` records with primary keys of 97, 98, and 99.
 To prove that the many-to-many relationship works in both directions,